RedSkyLabs/RSSC2018-Wireless-Attack-Lab/README.md

 ```
 We can see wlan0mon was created.

 7. Use airodump-ng to capture the WPA2 handshake.
 The attacker will have to catch someone in the act of authenticating to get a valid capture.
+We have a script running that acts as someone authenticating to the network and generating that WPA2 handshake.
 Airodump-ng will display a valid handshake when it captures it.
 It will display the handshake confirmation in the upper right-hand corner of the screen.
+We want a to get a few of these handshakes in our capture.
 Run this command for 15 seconds and then break out of it using ‘ctrl + C’.
 ```bash
 airodump-ng wlan0mon –bssid <mac-address> --channel <channel> –write <filename>
 ```